sanjeevbhusal/notes/next/Next-auth.md

 1) Client Side Protection: In Client side Protection, you just call getSession() function and check if a session exists or not.
 2) Server Side Protection: In Server Side Protection, you just call getServerSession() function and check if a session exists or not.
 3) Middleware: In Middleware, you can set up routes url that should be protected.
-Next-aut
+Next-auth will check itself if there is a session and if not, will redirect to signin page.